 The 1953 meeting of artists Morris Louis (1912-1962) and Kenneth Noland (1924-2010) set off a new movement known as the Washington Color School.
 They expanded on Abstract Expressionism with a heavy focus on the role of color and its application.
 Clement Greenberg promoted it in his landmark exhibit Post-Painterly Abstraction in 1964.
 The Washington Color School reached international fame.

-Carl Alexander, a native Washingtonian, is an abstract color field painter and the last unknown Washington Color School artist.
-Alexander, born in 1930, claimed to be born in 1929 so that he could enter the military.
-He was in the Korean War from 1951 until December 1952 and then attended Howard University in the mid-1950’s and graduated c.
-1956.
-As a student, Alexander was exposed to the early stages of the Washington Color School because Morris Louis was appointed an instructor there.
-Lois Mailou Jones taught design and watercolors and James Porter taught oil paintings as well.
-Through his connection with Louis, Alexander met and socialized with other notable Color School painters, such as Gene Davis, Howard Mehring, Thomas Downing, Alma Thomas, and James Hilleary.
-So influenced, Alexander’s paintings, especially his treatment of color, have a certain resemblance to Louis’ notable veil paintings.
-Alexanders use of circle motifs also demonstrate his friendships with Downing and Mehring.
-After graduating Howard, Alexander worked at the Smithsonian Museum of Natural History and managed exhibits until he retired.
-Carl Alexander’s color field paintings were largely unknown until his solo exhibition at Zenith Gallery.
+Carl A. Alexander (b.
+1930) a native Washingtonian, attended Howard University in the mid-1950’s when Morris Louis was appointed an instructor there.
+Alexander was exposed to the early stages of the Washington Color School.
+Through his connection with Louis, he met and socialized with other notable Color School painters, such as: Gene Davis, Howard Mehring, Thomas Downing, Sam Gilliam, Alma Thomas, and Jim Hillary.
+So influenced, Alexander’s paintings, especially the treatment of color, have a certain resemblance to Louis’ notable Veil paintings.
+His friendships with Downing and Mehring are also evident by his use of the circle.
+After graduating Howard, Alexander worked at the Smithsonian Museum of Natural History until he retired.